A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet

+In this work, the methods that have been applied to each dataset for preprocessing are the same.
+The variable-sized images of datasets have been resized to a fixed size.
+Images are zero-padded to 800 pixels width and 480 pixels height to ensure minimum feature width of 100 and height of 15.
+Data augmentation techniques are used to increase variations which is available during training.
+There were no data augmentation techniques applied during testing.
+Change in resolution, perspective transformation, elastic distortions, random perspective transformation \cite{yousef2020}, dilation and erosion, brightness and contrast adjustment are applied with a probability of 0.2 in the given order same as \cite{Coquenet2022}.
 Algorithm \ref{algorithm:algo}, of the HTR system takes input from a set of images, a set of ground truth values and a text corpus.
 It produces CER and WER of the prediction of handwritten text as output.
 Algorithm \ref{algorithm:algo} is explained in this section in line by line manner as follows,